worthingtonse/iPhone/README.md

 Terms
 ```
-CloudCoin iPhone Edition
+               The CloudCoin Manager
             Version: September 19, 2021
   Used to Authenticate, Store and Export CloudCoins
   This software is provided as is with all faults, defects
      and errors, and without any warranty of any kind.
         Free from the CloudCoin Consortium.
 ```

 ## 🎓Login Traning Mode